onqtam/headjack/src/feeds_indexes_algorithms.md

 We can build the classifiers in public - the ml models.
-We can see which indexes other people prefer in terms of interfaces.
+We can see which indexes other people prefer in terms of applications.
 The network state is 100% digital and is publicly expressed through client attribution - choice

 the world dashboard